attivio/suit/docs/components/SecondaryNavBar.md

 #### Examples:

-__1.__ Simple exmple.
+__1.__ Simple example.
 Not all that exciting without any navbar children.

 ```jsx
   <SecondaryNavBar>